 N.S.
-First Nation considering agreement with Ottawa on rights-based lobster fishery | CBC News
+First Nation mulls offer from Ottawa on managing lobster fishing rights | CBC News

 "While there is still more work ahead of us, we are making progress together," a spokesperson said via email.

-The news of the budding agreement comes a week after DFO officers seized hundreds of traps from the water of St. Marys Bay, alleging a variety of violations.
+News of the budding agreement comes a week after DFO officers seized hundreds of traps from the water of St. Marys Bay, alleging a variety of violations.

 At the time, Sack said many of the seized traps belonged to Sipekne'katik fishers, and he argued they were taken unjustly.